What's it all about?

 The Duke of Edinburgh's Hillary Award is the world's leading youth achievement award.
 Proven to help with job and study prospects, it has transformed the lives of millions of young people since it first began ... will you join us?

 The Award is delivered in New Zealand by organisations which are licensed to do so by the National Office.
 There are two main types:

-- Open Award Centres - where participants can go to enrol in The Duke of Edinburgh's International Award and be mentored through the programme if they are not able to access an Award Unit locally.
+- Open Award Centres - where participants can go to enrol in the Award and be mentored through the programme if they are not able to access an Award Unit locally.

 How does it work?

 Activities are completed under the guidance of an Award Leader.
 An Award Leader is someone who has been appointed by an Award Unit to run the Award for their organisation, and will monitor, discuss, encourage and motivate participants to reach their goals.
 At each level, participants increase the time, commitment and challenge they need to invest in order to achieve an Award.

 Participants need to find an Assessor for each section of their Award programme, someone who has the relevant knowledge and experience in the chosen activity to assess their involvement and improvement in that activity.
 The Assessor will write a short report on the activity once the participant has met the required time, and sign it off in their Online Record Book.
 Note that the Assessor cannot be a family member.